rafecolton/docker-builder/docs/enqueueing-a-build.md

 * `sync / type: bool` - sets whether the server should respond to a request immediately or block until build completes.
 The default behavior is to respond immediately (value: `false`).
-Set this to `true` to wait for a response after the build and tag phases.
-Note that this will return before the server pushes the image to the registry.
+Set this to `true` to wait for a response until after the build, tag, and push phases are all complete.